-Since the dawn of the "space age," NASA Glenn has been pioneering rocket engine and propellant technology.
+Since the dawn of the space age, NASA's Glenn Research Center (formerly NASA Lewis) has been pioneering rocket engine and propellant technology.
 This early research resulted in the development of the Centaur upper stage, one of Glenn's most significant achievements.
-The technology made significant contributions to the Apollo program, enabling the massive payloads to be sent into the Moon.
+The technology contributed to the Apollo program enabling massive payloads to be sent to the Moon.

-For almost 30 years, the Center was responsible for the management of design, building and launch of the Atlas/Centaur (shown above) and Titan/Centaur booster vehicles.
-Lewis (now Glenn) also managed the Agena upper stage on several booster vehicles.
+For almost 30 years, the Center was responsible for the management of design, building and launch of the Atlas/Centaur and Titan/Centaur booster vehicles.
+Lewis also managed the Agena upper stage on several booster vehicles.
 The Center managed the launches of a variety of communications, weather, planetary exploration, and scientific payloads.
 Information gathered by these spacecraft has enhanced our daily lives and expanded our knowledge of the universe.
-Most notable are the Surveyor, Pioneer, Viking, and Voyager missions which studied the Moon, Mars, and the outer planets, respectively.
+Most notable are the Surveyor, Pioneer, Viking, and Voyager missions which studied the moon, Mars, and the outer planets, respectively.
 All together, Lewis managed over 119 unmanned launches.

 Lewis managed Atlas/Centaur-121 on December 2, 1995 which launched the SOHO scientific mission aboard an Atlas IIAS rocket, NASA's first use of this commercial version of the vehicle.
 The Center also has managed several launches of GOES next-generation weather satellites.
 The most recent was GOES-K aboard Atlas/Centaur-79 on April 25, 1997, the final launch of the Atlas I rocket.